VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 <script>    document.getElementById("softMenu").open = true;</script>

-A **D**igital **A**udio **W**orkstations is software that allows you to record and edit audio, host and play digital instruments, arrange the parts in a time line, and mix the audio together.
+A **D**igital **A**udio **W**orkstations is software that allows you to record and edit audio, host and play digital instruments, arrange the parts in a timeline, and mix the audio together.
 The most common DAWs you'll see are Ableton Live (Often called just "Ableton" or "Live") and FL Studio, but there are plenty of other options as well, many of which are listed below.

 The definition of a DAW is a bit fuzzy, as tools like VCV Rack and Audacity- both of which we've seen previously- have features that make them very DAW like and can be used to make full tracks (assuming you have hardware instruments to record into Audacity)

-Before you look at this list I want to stress that every DAW has its issues.
+Before you look at this list, I want to stress that every DAW has its issues.

 [TODO] why are none of these good